kquirapas/kquirapas/README.md

 - Full Stack Blockchain Development
 - Working on a Decentralized Application for the Esports industry

+### Education

+- Graduating Computer Science student from University of the Philippines Diliman

 #### Fun facts

 > Neo(VIM) is life (Thank you Neovim team!)